54145a/links/README.md

 [Bring me to the portal of the open web](https://cn.bing.com/)
 ## What's this for?
-This link can bring you to the Bing search engine, if you can find a way to access Github in a whitelist-free webview from your managed device, BBK for instance.
+This link can bring you to the Bing search engine, if you find a way to access Github from a whitelist-free webview in your managed device, BBK for instance.